The Figuration, ‘Race’ & Whiteness: Thinking with Elias no. 4

 4.6 At basis, then, Elias proposes that the stigmatising at the core of the dynamic of established-outsider relations is concerned with self-enhancement and looking down contemptuously on other people.
 In this process, the outsider group is often connected with (largely fictional) characteristics that lead ‘naturally’ to contempt, such as a purported offensive smell, or blemish, or dirt, or animalism et cetera, with notions of purity and pollution at work here (228-9).

-5.1 In this part of the discussion, some key points that Elias raises are now pulled out to highlight them.
-It touches on their relevance for thinking about changes over time in the racial order of South Africa, although the focus is more on their general relevance, with race matters in frame only at the points at which Elias himself discusses them.
-However, in the final section of this essay, the relevance to South Africa is explicitly focused on and some ramifications teased out.
+5.1 In this part of the discussion, some key points that Elias raises are now pulled out regarding their relevance for thinking about changes over time.
+The focus is on their general relevance, and concerns race matters only at the points at which Elias himself discusses them.
+However, in the final section of this essay, the relevance to South Africa and its racial order is focused on and some ramifications teased out.

 5.3 Elias’s position is that structured inequalities do not result from such things as force or occupation or skin colour or religion, but concern the degree of internal cohesion and communal control which enables the power ratio of one group, the established, to accumulate and to be successfully asserted in relation to others, outsiders.
 At basis, ideas about ‘race’ are a rationalisation of extreme disparities in power relations which grow up for complex reasons and which are then reinforced through the control of resources and other mechanisms on the part of an established group.
 Prejudice is the product of groups within a figuration, and so it is the relation between them and the power differentials involved that need to be focused on, not individuals who may be prejudiced about other individuals.
 Neither the established nor the outsiders ‘exist’ except in relation to each other and the reproduction of their relative positions over time.
 So the figuration is what must be focused on, and how the composing groups interrelate over time.